lengfeld/subpatch/README.internal.md

 If there are local changes in a subproject, show in `subpatch status`, then print also infos how to create a patch file for it!

+Think about subpatch superprojects as subprojects in other repos.
+Then the subpatch config file is not at the root of the repo.
+Currently this is not supported.